Skip to main content

 Although the state requires a designated number of courses and credits for students to graduate high school, local school districts and other public school units may require additional courses and credits to graduate.
 Families and students are strongly encouraged to check with their high school to determine if their district and/or school have additional requirements for students to earn a high school diploma.

-Students entering ninth grade for the first time in 2014-2015 must pass the following courses and earn at least 22 credits:
+Students who entered ninth grade for the first time in 2014-2015 must pass the following courses and earn at least 22 credits:

 Four sequential English credits which shall be: